 5. Have full information available

-Have full information available, such as full address, number of leases, years remaining on each lease, ground rent income, insurance and maintenance responsibilities
+Have full information available, such as a full address, number of leases, years remaining on each lease, ground rent income, insurance, and maintenance responsibilities

 As above, having this information within easy reach will aid the process exponentially.

 6. Ensure that the correct notices are served to the tenants